iron-io/docs/mq/reference/api/index.md

 #### Message Object

+Multiple messages may be added in a single request, provided that the messages should all be added to the same queue.
 Each message object should contain the following keys:

 ##### Required